Lewis’s F1 build, Cambridge, England

 Reflecting on the steaming process during the week it did seem the minute spacings suggested were a little too fast.
 The rib is only pliable for a ten or possibly 20 seconds so in a way why do you need longer?
 However it leaves little time for a beginner to assess the overall form and make corrections as you go.
 Perhaps this contributed to my wonkiness, perhaps it’s my unpracticed eye at assessing this type of thing.
 This was compounded by the desire to get the keel and stringers on in the same day.
 I understand the need for it but it removes some of the opportunity to stand back and assess the bigger picture.

 Dwelling on either of these wasn’t going to fix the problem.
-Unleashing the keel, and removing it from the bow and stern stems allowing me to remove the offending ribs didn’t feel appealing especially as the keel was pegged making getting it back on cleanly tricky.
+Unleashing the keel, and removing it from the bow and stern stems, allowing me to remove the offending ribs didn’t feel appealing, especially as the keel was now pegged, making getting it back on cleanly, tricky.

 In situ steaming